-After a ground burst of a nuclear weapon or RDD, the immediate vicinity would be heavily contaminated and require demarcation until sufficient radionuclide decay occurred.
+After a ground burst of a nuclear weapon or RDD, the immediate vicinity would be heavily contaminated and require demarcation until sufficient radionuclide decay has occurred or the area is decontaminated.
 Areas of contamination could also result from radioactive waste disposal, or industrial or medical source destruction.